-Whether you’re looking for a simple activity tracker for monitoring steps, calories and distance travelled, or you want one with more advanced features for running or swimming – fitness and activity trackers can cover the lot.
+Whether you’re looking for a simple activity tracker for monitoring steps and distance travelled, or you want one with more advanced features for running or swimming, Which? can help you find the best.

-In this guide we pick out some of the best wearables for a variety of activities, based on how they've fared in our tough test labs.
+In the tables below we pick out some of the best wearables for a variety of activities, based on how they've fared in our tough test labs.

 How we test for accurate step tracking

-A pedometer is the most basic sensor, and it's one you’ll find in every fitness watch or activity tracker for counting your steps.
+A pedometer is the most basic sensor, and it's one you’ll find in every fitness tracker or smartwatch for counting your steps.

 A built-in heart-rate monitor is a useful feature and, if accurate, can help you track your active heart-rate zone (particularly useful if you’re looking to burn fat), and measure improvements in training.
-We’ve tested fitness watches and activity trackers with heart-rate monitors from brands including Fitbit, Garmin, Polar and Samsung, among others, but some devices have been beaten by our tough tests.
-In fact one device understated heart rate by nearly 60%.
+We’ve tested fitness watches and activity trackers with heart-rate monitors from brands including Fitbit, Garmin, Polar and Samsung, among others, but some devices have struggled in our tests.
+We've found wearables that are inaccurate by nearly 50% when measuring heart rate.

 How do we test heart-rate tracking accuracy?

-How we test for GPS accuracy on fitness trackers
+How we test fitness trackers for distance accuracy

 Not all fitness trackers can be used in the water.
 And those advertised as being pool-friendly don’t always give you much data.

-But others can give you a more comprehensive picture of your swimming, tracking information such as number of lengths, pace, stroke rate, distance, duration and calories burned.
+But some can give you a more comprehensive picture of your swimming - tracking information such as number of lengths, pace, stroke rate, distance, duration and calories burned.
 Some can give you a SWOLF rating (a measure of your swimming efficiency) and some can automatically detect whether you're doing front crawl, breast stroke, butterfly or another common stroke.
 One we tried out even detected we were at the leisure centre based on GPS and asked if we wanted to begin a pool swim.

 Be aware that, if you want to use a float at any point, to force yourself to use your legs, your device probably won't log your lengths, as you're not moving your arms.
 Also be aware that many devices can't give you heart-rate data in swim-mode.
 However, some can be paired with a heart-rate monitor chest strap.

-Here are the most detailed wearables for swimming we've come across.
+Here are some of the most detailed fitness trackers for swimming that we've come across.